 - Aware of the fact that funding for lung cancer research falls far short of that for other less fatal diseases.
-Lack of investment in research has left lung cancer patients with few treatment options and, even now, many patients do not receive the best treatment available
+Lack of investment in research has left lung cancer patients with few treatment options and many patients do not receive the best treatment available

-- Acknowledging that most lung cancers are discovered when the disease is far advanced and there is currently no approved screening for lung cancer which would detect smaller, and more curable tumours
+- Acknowledging that most lung cancers are discovered when the disease is far advanced and, in many countries, there is currently no approved screening for lung cancer, which would detect smaller, and more curable tumours

-- Troubled by lung cancer patients’ isolation, the uphill struggle they face in fighting for their rights and their frequent unwillingness to seek treatment promptly because of the stigma associated with a tobacco-related disease, and recognising how negative attitudes about lung cancer held by professional carers, policy-makers and the general public compound this situation
+- Troubled by lung cancer patients’ isolation, the uphill struggle they face in fighting for their rights and their frequent unwillingness to seek treatment promptly because of the stigma associated with a tobacco-related disease and recognising how negative attitudes about lung cancer held by some professional carers, policymakers, and the public compound this situation

-WE THE GLOBAL LUNG CANCER COALITION HEREBY ADOPT THIS CHARTER AND CALL UPON ITS OBSERVANCE BY ALL CONCERNED ON BEHALF OF THE MORE THAN 1.3 MILLION PEOPLE LIVING WITH LUNG CANCER AROUND THE WORLD AND THE COUNTLESS MILLIONS MORE AT RISK FOR THE DISEASE.
+WE, THE GLOBAL LUNG CANCER COALITION, HEREBY ADOPT THIS CHARTER AND CALL UPON ITS OBSERVANCE BY ALL CONCERNED ON BEHALF OF THE 2.21 MILLION PEOPLE DIAGNOSED WITH LUNG CANCER AROUND THE WORLD AND THE COUNTLESS MILLIONS MORE AT RISK OF THE DISEASE.